 What is keyword cannibalization?

-If you optimize your articles for similar terms, you might suffer from keyword cannibalization: you’ll be devouring your own chances to rank in Google.
-Google will only show 1 or 2 results from the same domain in the search results for any specific query.
-If you’re a high authority domain, you might get away with 3.
+Keyword cannibalization means that you have various blog posts or articles on your site that can rank for the same search query in Google.
+If you optimize posts or articles for similar search queries, they’re eating away each other’s chances to rank.
+Usually, Google will only show 1 or 2 results from the same domain in the search results for a specific query.
+If you’re a high authority domain, you might get 3.

 Why is keyword cannibalism bad for SEO?

 But, keyword cannibalism can also occur if you optimize posts for focus keywords that are not exactly, but almost the same.
 For instance, I wrote two posts about whether or not readability is a ranking factor.
-The first post is optimized for ‘does readability rank’, while the second post is optimized for the focus keyword ‘readability ranking factor’.
+The post Does readability rank? is optimized for ‘does readability rank’, while the post Readability ranks! is optimized for the focus keyword ‘readability ranking factor’.
 The posts have a slightly different angle but are still very similar.
-For Google, it is hard to figure out which of the two articles is most important.
+For Google, it is hard to figure out which of the two articles is the most important.
 As a result, you could end up ranking low with both articles.

 How to recognize it?